Introduction to Mobile Health Systems Lab

 Abhilash Guru Dutt

-Michaela is currently doing my Masters in Health Science and Technology at ETH Zurich in Switzerland, focusing on medical technologies and public health.
+Michaela is currently doing her Masters in Health Science and Technology at ETH Zurich in Switzerland, focusing on medical technologies and public health.
 In this project she has been conducting the healthy volunteer testing in Zurich and is now involved in the planning and conducting the experimental study together with the local research team from OUCRU, Vietnam.
-Furthermore, she engages in the data management and analysis
+Furthermore, she engages in the data management and analysis.